gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

         Click "Connect" to show a list of db users.
 Now remove access to that db.
 Go back to Connect and choose a username.
 Verify that a recoverable error is shown and the user can continue using the app.
+      - [ ] Create a db connection, close the app, run `tsh proxy db` with the same port, start the app.
+Verify that the app doesn't crash and the db connection tab shows you the error (address in use) and offers a way to retry creating the connection.
 - File transfer
    - Download
       - [ ] Verify if Connect asks for a path when downloading the file.